harmingcola/contract/documentation/src/site/sphinx/index.rst

 Our approach favors neither side of the client server relationship, removing the *consumer driven* from *consumer driven contracts* and you're left with just contracts.
 By favouring neither side, we're focusing on the interaction.

+The project is available from maven central, see the `quick start <http://harmingcola.github.io/contract/quick_start.html>`_ page for more details

 The problem of testing a client server relationship
 ---------------------------------------------------